pgh-pep/pep_repo/docs/devDesktop.md

 ```

 You will be promted to enter a username and password followed by a successful installation message.
-(Your password will not be shown when typing for security reasons)
+(You won't be able to see yourself typing the password for security reasons)

 In another terminal, you can ensure that WSL is set to the correct version: